xcube-dev/xcube/docs/source/storeconv.md

 The `variables` parameter takes as its value a list, with no duplicated members and the values of its members drawn from a predefined set.
-The values of this parameter, and other parameters which values also follow such a format, are interpreted by xcube as a *restriction*, much like a bounding box or time range.
+The values of this parameter, and other parameters whose values also follow such a format, are interpreted by xcube as a *restriction*, much like a bounding box or time range.
 That is: